Vancouver Travel Guides

 North Shore (Capilano, Grouse, Deep Cove)

 The North Shore is the mountain side of the city, across the Lions Gate Bridge from downtown.
 It's where the peaks are, where the air feels different.
 Capilano Suspension Bridge is the main attraction—you walk across a bridge high above a canyon in the rainforest, then explore trails.
-Grouse Mountain is 1,100 meters up—the Skyride takes you up, the view is unreal.
+Grouse Mountain is 1,100 metres up—the Skyride takes you up, the view is unreal.
 Deep Cove is quieter, more residential, a small beach and a marina where people kayak.
 It feels like you've left the city even though you haven't gone far.
+The 4-day family itinerary dedicates a full day here, or the 3-day Seawall adventure weaves it into a broader route.

 Commercial Drive